Ohio officers won’t be charged in shooting of Jayland Walker

-At least seven of the nine jurors needed to agree there was probable cause to bring charges against any of the officers.
-The grand jury process itself is confidential.

-The eight officers were not publicly identified by the department after Akron officers received death threats, according to the police chief.
+AKRON, Ohio (AP) — An Ohio grand jury declined to indict eight police officers who fired dozens of rounds in the shooting death last year of Jayland Walker, a 25-year-old Black man, the state’s attorney general announced Monday, saying the officers were under threat because Walker had fired a gunshot at them during a car and foot chase.

-Walker was shot 46 times in a police pursuit after officers said he refused to stop when they tried to pull him over for minor equipment and traffic violations, though they haven’t specified further.
+Walker’s death last June sparked protests in Akron after police released body camera footage showing him dying in a hail of gunfire.
+Police said he had refused to stop when they tried to pull him over for minor equipment and traffic violations, though they haven’t specified further.
+Police say Walker fired a shot from his car 40 seconds into the pursuit.

+Walker’s death received widespread attention from activists, including from the family of the Rev. Martin Luther King Jr. The NAACP and an attorney for Walker’s family called on the Justice Department to open a federal civil rights investigation.

+President Joe Biden responded to the shooting during a trip to Ohio last summer by saying the DOJ was monitoring the case.

 Officers chased the car on a freeway and city streets until Walker bailed from the still-moving vehicle, ignored officers’ commands and ran into a parking lot where he was killed while wearing a ski mask, body cam video showed.
 Authorities said he represented a “deadly threat.”
 A handgun, a loaded magazine and a wedding ring were found on the driver’s seat of his car.

-The eight officers initially were placed on leave, but they returned to administrative duties 3 1/2 months after the shooting.
+The eight officers, whose names have been withheld from the public, initially were placed on leave, but they returned to administrative duties 3 1/2 months after the shooting.

 A county medical examiner said Walker was shot at least 40 times.
 The autopsy also said no illegal drugs or alcohol were detected in his body.